-- 1. Brush away most of the dust with a camel-hair brush and/or blow away using a dust-free blower. - 2.
+- Brush most of the dust from the lens with a camel-hair brush and/or blow dust away with a dust-free blower - 2.
 Roll a lens tissue around a swab and soak it in coated optics cleaning solution.
 Tissue should be damp, but not dripping. - 3.
 Gently wipe the surface using a figure-8 motion.
 Repeat this motion until the blemish is removed.